zihay/PathTracer/readme.md

-# Programming Assignment 2
+# Monte-Carlo Path Tracer

 ## Usage:

-Use Ant to build pa3.
+Use Ant to build the source.

 run code:
 ```